Using RxInfer to perform Bayesian regression

 Next we define some functions that will allow the creation of the data.

-The forward function \(f()\) provides the next batch of covariate vectors.
+The provision function, provides another covariate vector.
 For this simple problem a covariate vector consists of a single scalar.
 In addition, we only create a single batch of covariates.

-## forward function, provides next batch of covariate vectors
+## provision function, provides next batch of covariate vectors

 ## covariate vector here is just a scalar